Iceman9/LSS/README.md

 git clone https://github.com/Iceman9/sat
 ```

-Then openning a terminal in navigating to the directory of LSS run the
+Then opening a terminal in navigating to the directory of LSS run the
 following commands to initiate the SAT tools:

 ```bash